ju-zp/HomeWare-Server/README.md

-# README
+# Hou-Smart Server

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+### Introduction

+A rails backend for the Hou-Smart project.
+Hardware server can be found [here](https://github.com/ju-zp/Hou-Smart_hardware) and the client can be found [here](https://github.com/ju-zp/Hou-Smart_client).
+This serves as an api and has endpoint to manage activity on the hardware, user create and deletion and the ability to edit various resources with the project.
+It also communicates with the Dark Sky API to send weather information to the client.

+### Technologies
-* Ruby version
+* Ruby

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Rails

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Bcrypt

-* ...
+* Dark Sky API